belasco/gpsgeomancy/README.md

 is 4800 but you can change this with the -b (--baud) option.
 Garmin etrex and similar tend to be on ttyUSB0 at 4800 but the dataloggers can be on ttyACM0 and they are all 115200 baud.

+Script is in an unfinished state at the moment.
+Currently the GSV sentences are grabbed, information (elevation, azimuth and signal-to-noise) is stored in a dictionary under prn (pseudo random number) as keys and lastly, compass directions are appended to the information list.